iBuildGames/Anterior_Segment_CNN/README.md

 The current implementation includes a multi-class image classification model using convolutional neural networks (CNNs) to differentiate between healthy and diseased eyes.
 Segmentation and GAN-based enhancements are in progress and will be added in future updates.

-Note: Only a portion of the codebase is publicly available due to ongoing development and dataset licensing restrictions.
+Note: Only a portion of the codebase is publicly available due to ongoing development.
+The model code may be made available upon request.
 The segmentation and GAN modules are not yet fully implemented.

 Features
 Classification of eye images into multiple diagnostic categories